Kyiv Metro: Initial promotion (1936-1949)

-Construction

 First phase

-Construction of the first line (M1) of the Kyiv Metro began in August 1949.
+Construction planning of the first line (M1) of the Kyiv Metro began in August 1949.
 The initial plan had seven stations, and a project design competition for the stations was announced in 1952.
 The competition commission wanted all seven stations to have a Stalinist style: richly decorated and adorned with Communist symbols and national (Ukrainian) motifs.
 However, the competition was cancelled, partly due to the cancellation of the two westernmost stations and partly due to Khrushchev Thaw, which made the Stalinist style inappropriate.

-Tunnel drilling is frequently met with unanticipated difficulties—such as unexpected drilling terrain and underground water sources—causing the construction to fall severely behind schedule.
+Tunnel drilling was frequently met with unanticipated difficulties—such as unexpected drilling terrain and underground water sources—causing the construction to fall severely behind schedule.
 In December 1951, the first connection between separate tunnels was made between Dnipro and Arsenalna stations, while the last was created between the Vokzalna and Universytet stations, in May 1959.

 Various difficulties arose during the construction of the underground.
 For example, Arsenalna station was constantly flooded by underground waters despite its exceptional depth, which was originally intended to prevent flooding.
 Moreover, the project came to a standstill in 1954 when funding was instead allocated to the development of unused land fit for agriculture.
 Nevertheless, work progressed.At the beginning of 1958, a competition for the best design of stations was announced.
 A commission analyzing the works was created, consisting of activists, engineering and architecture experts from both the Ukrainian SSR and the USSR, sculptors, artists, writers, and the heads of the organizations Glavtunelstroy, Metrogiprotrans, and Kyivmetrobud.
 In July, an exhibition of 80 works was organized.
 The best five designs were used for the first five stations of the Kyiv Metro: Vokzalna, Universytet, Khreshchatyk, Arsenalna, and Dnipro.

 During this construction, 660400 m3 of concrete was poured, and 7300 m2 of granite and marble were used to decorate the stations.

 On 22 October 1960, a test run was made by Alexey Semagin, a motorman of the Moscow Metro, and Ivan Vynogradov, the former train operator from the central railway station of Kyiv-Pasazhyrskyi.
 Semagin drove, with Vynogradov acting as an assistant.